laf0rge/onomondo-eim/README.md

 ```

 The order will execute as an internal process.
 This means that no IPAd interaction is involved.
 However, on the REST
-API the behaviour will not be any different, except that the `status` will change from `new` to `done` directly.
+API the behavior will not be any different, except that the `status` will change from `new` to `done` directly.
 When
 all changes to the `euicc` table are made accordingly, we should get a result like this:

 ```